 The Confidence and Immediate Impact of Randy Moss

 Randy “Super Freak” Moss never suffered from low self-esteem.
 His perspective was that he was the best ever.
 He proclaimed it with such conviction and passion that he reminded me of a modern-day Cassius Clay who often proclaimed publicly, “I must be the greatest!”
 Call it arrogant, cocky, or just confident here’s what we need to keep in mind when considering Hall of Famer Randy Moss.

 What you need to realize about Moss is that he was a multi-sport athlete his entire life.
 Where ever he played; pee-wee league, high school, or college he had success and that continued even at the NFL level.
 Moss had an immediate impact in the NFL and dominated the 1998 season.
-Without debate he won the 1998 Offensive Rookie of the Year honors.
+Without debate, he won the 1998 Offensive Rookie of the Year honors.

 His playmaking abilities impacted games for years.
 The NFL had seen nothing like it.
 He did things that had never been done by a wide-receiver before.
 He was the type of player you had to give an account for on every down.
 He was quick at the line of scrimmage and if he made it to the secondary in second gear the defense was in trouble.
 Double teams didn’t matter and his one-handed catches made weekly highlight reels.

 Moss played 8yrs with the Vikings, 4yrs with the Patriots, 2yrs with the Raiders, half-season with the Titans and finally retired in 2012 with San Francisco 49ers.
 His career stats read Receptions 982 | Receiving Yards per Reception 15.6 | Yards 15,292 | Touchdowns 157 (4th All-Time) | 6x Pro Bowler | 4x All-Pro.